Teleological Arguments for God’s Existence

 - no reference to α is required at any explanatory level underlying Σ

-By that I mean roughly that Σ does not depend essentially on any part β of any prior explanation where α is essential to β.
+Roughly this means that Σ does not depend essentially on any part β of any prior explanation where α is essential to β.
 There are some additional possible technical qualifications required, but the general intuition should be clear.

 Thus, e.g., whereas there was no need to appeal to caloric at some prior or deeper level, with design, according to various design advocates, there is still an explanatory lacuna (or implicit promissory note) requiring reference to design at some explanatory level prior to Darwinian evolution.
 Indeed, as some see it (and as Paley himself suggested), there are phenomena requiring explanation in design terms which cannot be explained away at any prior explanatory level (short of the ultimate level).

-That some phenomenon α has been explained away can be taken to mean two very different things — either as
+That some phenomenon α has been explained away can be taken to mean two very different things—either as

 - showing that it is no longer rational to believe that α exists